 For more detail, see

-Mathematical Research in High School: The PRIMES Experience (Notices of the American Mathematical Society 62 (2015)); Chinese translation in Mathematical Advances in Translation 35:4 (2016): 348-359; summary in Spanish
+- Mathematical Research in High School: The PRIMES Experience ( Notices of the American Mathematical Society 62:8 (September 2015))

 To sustain PRIMES, we need your help!
 Please choose the designation "PRIMES ENDOWED FUND IN MATHEMATICS (3653720)".
 We appreciate your support!